God: Existence

+The argument from morality argues for the existence of God given the assumption of the objective existence of morals.
+While prominent non-theistic philosophers such as the atheist J. L. Mackie agreed that the argument is valid, they disagreed with its premises.
+David Hume argued that there is no basis to believe in objective moral truths while biologist E. O. Wilson theorized that the feelings of morality are a by-product of natural selection in humans and would not exist independent of the mind.
+Philosopher Michael Lou Martin argued that a subjective account for morality can be acceptable.
+Similar to the argument from morality is the argument from conscience which argues for the existence of God given the existence of a conscience that informs of right and wrong, even against prevailing moral codes.
+Philosopher John Locke instead argued that conscience is a social construct and thus could lead to contradicting morals.

 Atheism is, in a broad sense, the rejection of belief in the existence of deities.
 Agnosticism is the view that the truth values of certain claims—especially metaphysical and religious claims such as whether God, the divine or the supernatural exist—are unknown and perhaps unknowable.
 Theism generally holds that God exists objectively and independently of human thought and is sometimes used to refer to any belief in God or gods.